Provost’s Fund for Interfaculty Collaboration

-Funds will be granted for use within twelve months.
-Funds not used within the time allotted will require that either the balance be returned or an application for an extension be submitted (extensions will only be considered under extenuating circumstances).
-A report will be expected from each group within one year of the award date, detailing what activities the group has engaged in, who has participated, the substance of the issues explored, and any resulting products.
+Funds are intended for use during one particular academic year.
+Contact the program administrator to request a no-cost extension (approved under extenuating circumstances).
+In the absence of an extension, any OPP funds not used within the same fiscal year as the award transfer will be returned to the OPP.
+Each group awarded funding should be in touch with a report within one year of the award date, detailing what activities the group has engaged in, who has participated, the substance of the issues explored, and any resulting products.
 That report must also contain a detailed and final budget.

 Applications or questions should be submitted either via email or in hard copy to: